Emergency & Community Services

 Because we understand families dealing with crises and those on fixed incomes may struggle to maintain financial stability, we offer a range of emergency services to support those in transition as well as financial counseling and budgeting.
 All emergency services are approved and provided on a case-by-case basis.

 For those who find themselves without a home, it can seem impossible to regain financial security.
 We know that a solid foundation and a stable home situation are critical for self-sufficiency, which is why we offer assistance with emergency, traditional, and permanent housing for homeless members of the Hardin County community.
 We also transportation to the nearest homeless shelter or to family members within the contiguous United States for housing.

 Income Based Medical Assistance

 When it comes to urgent medical care, we know that costs can run high.
 Whether your care is local or out-of-town, we might be able to help.
-Low-income patients may be able to receive assistance with fuel for out-of-town care, long-term medical treatments, and other emergency services as determined on a case-by-case basis.
+Low-income patients may be able to receive assistance with fuel for out-of-town care, long-term medical treatments, prescription costs, and other emergency services as determined on a case-by-case basis.

 CAM Food Pantry Partnership

 Those seeking food assistance through the CAM Food Pantry will need to come to our assistance office on Monday, Wednesday, or Friday and bring a photo ID and SNAP card if applicable.
 For same-day service, you must be at the assistance office before 2pm.
 Food is dispensed between 11:30am and 2:30pm on the above days.

 We also accept financial donations as well as perishable and non-perishable food donations during these same hours.
 During non-business hours, food donations can be dropped off at our donation center at the same location.
 If you would like to help with our food assistance services, call our office at 731-925-6777 and ask about our annual food drive!